This home from 'House of Cards' could be yours — see inside!

 Dream of living the lavish life of a political power broker?

-That dream is now within arm’s reach: The Washington, D.C. house, best known as Frank and Claire Underwood’s home in the hit Netflix series “House of Cards,” is scheduled for public auction.
+That dream is now within arm’s reach: The Baltimore, Maryland house, best known as Frank and Claire Underwood’s home in the hit Netflix series “House of Cards,” is scheduled for public auction.

 The brick Victorian is fully restored and features 12-foot ceilings, five fireplaces and a dining room with a butler’s pantry, according to the listing.